Ski Instructor Training Program

 1- Provide a simple explanation and a demonstration.

 2- Pay attention and make sure they are doing it, provide specific feedback while they perform or right after they finish, it takes a lot of concentration.
+For more advanced lessons, you can provide feedback from behind while they ski, or have them follow you.
+First time lessons require a lot of interaction verbal instruction before during and after the customer performs.
+Customers often can not find the right position without physical interaction and support to prevent accidents or falling.

 First time skiers